Tzatziki

 Instructions

-- Slice the cucumber half lengthwise, and scrape out the seeds with a teaspoon.
+- Slice the cucumber in half lengthwise, and scrape out the seeds with a teaspoon.
 Grate the cucumber using the large holes on a box grater, or the grating blade in a food processor.
-Toss the cucumber with 1/2 teaspoon kosher salt and place in a strainer over a bowl, or in the sink.
+Toss the cucumber with ½ teaspoon kosher salt and place in a strainer over a bowl or in the sink.
 Let rest for 10 to 30 minutes.

 - Use your hands to squeeze the cucumbers to press out any extra liquid, then place in a medium bowl.
-Add the yogurt, lemon juice, olive oil, 2 teaspoons oregano, mint and ½ teaspoon garlic.
-Stir well, and add pepper and any additional salt as needed (remember the cucumbers were salted at the beginning).
+Add the yogurt, lemon juice, olive oil, oregano, mint, and garlic.
+Stir well, and add pepper and any additional salt as needed (don't forget that the cucumbers were salted at the beginning!).

 Notes